top of page

 As well as satisfying your individual ambitions the purpose of the learn to row course is to provide the wider club with a steady flow of athletes to populate our various competitive and recreational squads.

-The course comprises of 10 sessions over a period of five weeks and will consist of land based training and on the water tuition.
-Each course will consist of a maximum of 12 people and will be led by a qualified coach who will be supported by experienced club rowers.
+The course is comprised of eight sessions over a period of four weeks and will be a mix of land based training and on the water tuition.
+Each course will consist of a maximum of twelve people and will be led by a qualified coach who will be supported by experienced club rowers.

 • Identify the type of boats and equipment that you will be using.